pranigopu/appliedStatistics/expansion/QP-Quantifying Probability.md

 <br>

-**NOTE: The domain of CDF and PDF**:<br>Both the CDF and the PDF are defined not for intervals but single points in the sample space; they are less generalised functions than a probability measure and have to be treated as specific aspects of the probability measure.
+**NOTE: The domain of CDF and PDF**:<br>Both the CDF and the PDF are defined not for intervals but single points in the sample space; they are less generalised functions than a probability measure and have to be treated as specific operations of the probability measure.